AB 3129 (Wood) Putting Patients Over Profits: Oversight on Private Equity and Hedge Fund Health Care Takeovers

 Health care costs are outpacing inflation, taking bigger and bigger chunks out of Californians’ incomes and wages.
 More than half of Californians say they skip or delay care due to high costs.
 A major driver of these rising costs are health care mergers.
 As health systems and other health care corporations get bigger, they often drive-up prices for consumers, and studies show this consolidation does not come with improvements in quality and can even lead to less access to care.
 While health care consolidation is an issue across the board, in the last decade specific issues have arisen around patient care and price hikes with respect to private equity and hedge funds acquisitions—particularly as they have accelerated their investment and takeovers of health facilities and physician organizations.
 This has been happening with little regulation or oversight.

-AB 3129 by Assemblymember Wood will extend the California Attorney General’s oversight authority to private equity and hedge fund acquisitions that result in changes in control of health facilities and groups of physicians and other health professionals.
-As private equity’s role in health care grows and health care costs continue to skyrocket, this bill will give the Attorney General authority to act on behalf of consumers to protect access to affordable and quality health care when these transactions
+AB 3129 by Assemblymember Wood will extend the California Attorney General’s oversight authority to private equity and hedge fund acquisitions that result in changes in control of some, but not all, health facilities and groups of physicians and other health professionals.
+As private equity’s role in health care grows and health care costs continue to skyrocket, this bill will give the Attorney General authority to act on behalf of consumers to protect access to affordable and quality health care when certain transactions are proposed.

 Quick Profits for Private Equity at the Expense of Patients

 Robust research shows that health care mergers and takeovers do not improve quality or equity, but instead drive higher prices for care.i The same is true for private equity takeovers of skilled nursing homes, hospitals and physician groups, but with particular danger to consumers due to private equity’s goal of maximizing profit, treating it the same as any other profit-maximizing opportunity.
-Private equity acquisitions in health care have accelerated, with health care acquisition spending reaching $200 billion in 2021 alone, and $1 trillion in spending over the last decade.
+Private equity acquisitions in health care have accelerated.
+Between 2019 and 2023, private equity acquisitions of health care providers in California totaled $4.31 billion, roughly one-third of all health care deals.

 Fund managers and their investors often have little knowledge of health care, and aggressively pursue quick profits, with higher risks for the patients served by the health care entity they take over.
-For example, private equity firms will take out loans using health care facilities as collateral, and then pay back investors, but leave the health care facility saddled with the debt.
-If the health care entity is left with high levels of debt from leveraged buyouts, that can increase the risk of bankruptcy—with dire consequences for the community served if services are lost.ii Unfortunately, there have already been examples in other states of private equity-owned hospitals and physician practices closing their doors and shuttering services both in rural and urban areas—leaving underserved communities with few or no alternatives for accessing care.iii
+Studies have actually shown that private equity acquisitions lead to worse financial outcomes for the health care provider being acquired.ii For example, private equity firms will take out loans using health care facilities as collateral, and then pay back investors, but leave the health care facility saddled with the debt.
+If the health care entity is left with high levels of debt from leveraged buyouts, that can increase the risk of bankruptcy—with dire consequences for the community served if services are lost.iii Unfortunately, there have already been examples in other states of private equity-owned hospitals and physician practices closing their doors and shuttering services both in rural and urban areas—leaving underserved communities with few or no alternatives for accessing care.iv A study found that nationally, in 2023, at least 21 percent of the 80 large health care companies that filed for bankruptcy were private equity-owned, and that trend has continued this year, with 23 percent of all health care bankruptcies filed being by private equity-owned health care companies.v

 Higher Prices and Worse Outcomes for Patients